 XPO1 is also the only exporter of the anti-inflammatory protein IkB, the inhibitor of NF-kB.
 NF-kB is known to play a role in cancer metastasis and resistance to chemotherapy as well as in many inflammatory and autoimmune diseases.
 Blockade of XPO1 leads to accumulation of IkB in the cell nucleus where it binds to and inhibits NF-kB function.
-SINE-mediated inhibition of NF-kB may be beneficial in overcoming chemotherapy resistance and in treating autoimmune diseases.
+SINE-mediated inhibition of NF-kB may be beneficial in overcoming chemotherapy resistance and in treating autoimmune, inflammatory and neuro-inflammatory disease.